ronarwithsonar/rust_api_testing/README.md

 ## Important Notes
 - There are unimplemented steps that ***will*** cause test failures.
 This ensures tests do not appear to be passing when they are not actually running.
+- Any changes in the project locally will require rebuilding the docker image

 ## Building the Docker Image
 Navigate to the project directory and build the Docker image: